fwhauntd/worldatwar/README.md

     ^8 = Grey
     ^9 = Brown

+And you cannot do "^10".
+It's 0-9 otherwise you ***will*** get some issues like random numbers on the hud.

 Notes:
 ------
 This mod is not compiled, so anyone can update or change it.
 However, it was originally made for Campaign, and using it in Zombies is not recommended.
+And although it is open source, please do ***not*** use it as a way to cheat or get an unfair advantage.

 Zombies has issues because it treats the folder as a full mod.
 That means it expects all weapon files to be included manually.
 If the weapon data isn't there, it defaults to broken behavior.